 Grövelsjön: a hikers paradise in Dalarna, Sweden

-About a year ago I went on a two week solo trip through Sweden.
+In the summer of 2020, the summer of the pandemic, I went on a two week solo trip through Sweden.
 On this trip I went as far north as Sälen, Sweden’s southernmost fjäll.
 Here someone told me about Grövelsjön: a mountain area on the border with Norway, a little further north than Sälen.
 He also told me that he had made the most beautiful hike in Scandinavia here: the Sylen hike.
 With a boat you’ll sail across the lake from Sweden to Norway and you hike back through the mountains.
-We were curious about that and so we decided to visit Grövelsjön this year during our summer vacation.
+We were curious about that and so we decided to visit Grövelsjön during our next summer vacation.
 We spent a few days here in collaboration with Visit Dalarna and I can definitely say that Grövelsjön pleasantly surprised us.

 Drive to Grövelsjön